jwiegley/johnwiegley/drafts/drafts.md

 # Text

+However, we have a soul, a mystery beyond mysteries, and I have no idea what its capabilities are.
+Only God decides its movement.
+What I call “John” is a mortal thing, a limited self, who can only examine the Boundless Sea thimblefull by thimblefull.
+The soul associated with me is a thing of the deeps, though, and to honor this gift from God, I must cling only to humility, and recognition of my complete ignorance to ever conceive of the realities it may ultimately experience.
+When I give up my heart to love, the Beloved takes me places I cannot go; and after I return from those regions, my love only grows.

+# Text

 To dig deeper into the idiocy that was meant:

 During the battle of Nayriz, when Vahid and a group of dawn-breakers were